openvstorage/ovs-documentation/Installation/essentials.md

 ### Installation remarks

 -   All nodes should have the same OS and be configured with the same timezone.
 -   Installing a third node when the first or second node is offline doesn't work.
 -   Starting the Open vStorage configuration step of a node when the previous node is not completely configured is not supported.
 -   All nodes must have the same version of Open vStorage installed.
 -   When installing the Open vStorage software, an `ovs` user is created.
 Remove previously created `ovs` users before starting the installation.

+> #### Warning:: Existing systems
+Please make sure all data of existing disks is removed and mounts are removed.

 ### Ports used by Open vstorage
 Following ports are used by the different Open vStorage components